-The ending of a term of Parliament if it exceeds the legal time limit, which is three years from the date set for the declaration of the results after the previous general election.
-The expiration of a term of Parliament triggers a general election.
-Parliament almost always is dissolved before expiration.
-(See also dissolution.)
+The ending of a Parliament if it exceeds the legal time limit, which is three years from the date set for the declaration of the results after the previous general election.
+The expiration of a Parliament triggers a general election.
+Parliaments are usually dissolved before they expire.
+(See also dissolution)

 A year as it is set for public finance, being the period from 1 July of one calendar year to 30 June of the next.

-The first stage (debate) in the passing of a bill, after which the bill is usually referred to a select committee for consideration.
+The first stage (debate) in the passing of a bill.
+On passing its first reading a bill is usually referred to a select committee for consideration.